ShannonAI/Self_Explaining_Structures_Improve_NLP_Models/README.md

 Save the SNLI dataset at `[SNLI_PATA_PATH]`.
 - Download the vanilla RoBERTa-base model released by HuggingFace.
 Save the model at `[ROBERTA_BASE_PATH]`, it can be found [HERE](https://huggingface.co/roberta-base)
+- Download the model checkpoints we trained for different tasks.
+You can use our checkpoint for evaluation. the checkpoints can be download [HERE](https://drive.google.com/drive/folders/1RV5OJSzN_7p-YkjkmAhq2vzhouZEtzSS?usp=sharing)

 ## Reproduce paper results step by step
 In this paper, we utilize self-explaining structures in different NLP tasks.
 This repo contains all train